The 15 best zoos in the Netherlands

 Reptielenhuis De Aarde, Breda (open from Wednesday-Friday)

-This indoor reptile house is located in the south of the Netherlands.
+This indoor reptile house in Breda is located in the south of the Netherlands.
 It is a zoo where you can discover diverse reptiles like snakes, turtles and crocodiles.

 Seal Rehabilitation and Research Centre, Pieterburen (open from Wednesday-Friday)

 This is not really a zoo, but more a ‘day-care’ and research center for seals.
 In Dutch, this center is called: ‘Zeehondencentrum Pieterburen’.
+I think it’s very important that his center is part of this list with the best zoos in the Netherlands.
 The center rescues seals that have been injured by boats or fishing nets and those that have been sickened due to pollution.
 The center also rescues orphaned pups.
 On Saturday and Sunday, the center provides guided-tours (€2,50 p.p.).
-The center also provides a seal webcam where you can live watch the seals (see below).

 I hope that this list will inspire you to discover one of these amazing Dutch zoos.
 Have you ever been to one of these Dutch Zoos?
 Did you like it?
 Which one did you liked the most?